What are Labour’s prospects in future elections ?

 Probably not, at least for some time - this is a relatively young parliament with a large number of 'virgin' labour MPs.
 Many of the ‘old guard’ (both Labour and Tory) either stood down before the election or lost their seats on polling day, so we would expect very few constituency by-elections at this stage of the game.
 Any further ‘defectors’ from Labour are likely to either go independent or switch allegiance to another party, rather than resigning their seats.
 Thus we will have to rely on the local results, and to an extent the opinion polls, to judge.

 Starmer seems to set great store by dismissing any need to be seen as a ‘popular’ and charismatic leader (he would in any case have a job achieving either!), but is desperate to overcome his reputation for weakness, and appear to be a strong one.
 His strategy is clearly to 'get the pain over with' in the early stages of his 'reign' and hope the electorate will have forgotten it all by 2029.
+He has also set much store by strenuous efforts on the diplomatic front, spearheading the 'coalition of the willing' and ingratiating himself with Trump at every opportunity.

-He may well find this approach comes back to bite him if he continues to ignore his electorate…his 'legions' of new back-benchers, many of whom will have already felt the 'chill wind of constituency disapproval' in their mailboxes as a reward for their loyalty over the more controversial issues, may soon start wondering whether he is becoming a liability rather than an asset.
-The most surprising thing in all this is perhaps the number of different groups he has managed to alienate by disadvantaging them in some way, and the speed with which he has rushed to do this.
+He may well find this approach comes back to bite him if he continues to ignore his electorate…his 'legions' of new back-benchers, many of whom will have already felt the 'chill wind of constituency disapproval' in their mailboxes as a reward for their loyalty to Starmer over the more controversial issues, may soon start wondering whether he is becoming a liability rather than an asset.
+The most surprising thing in all this is perhaps the number of different groups he has managed to alienate by disadvantaging them in some way, and the speed with which he has achieved this.
 The old maxim "..fools rush in where angels fear to tread." certainly springs to mind here....

 Update 5.2.25: You can see from their latest 'trick' just how concerned Labour now are about their growing unpopularity...and the electoral effects it is likely to have.